liming-7/A-Next-Basket-Recommendation-Reality-Check/README.md

 * appendix: contains a PDF file with the additional plots.

 ## Pipeline
 * Step 1.
-Select the datasets according to different methods.
-(Edit the entry and put datasets at the corresponding folder.)
+Select the different types of preprossed datasets according to different methods.
+(Edit the entry or put datasets at the corresponding folder.)
 * Step 2.
 Train the model and save the model.
-(Note we use the original implementations of the authors, so we provide the original repository links, which contain the instructions of the environment setting, how to run each method, etc. we will also provide additional instructions in the following section, if the original repository do not have enough information.)
+(Note that we use the original implementations of the authors, so we provide the original repository links, which contain the instructions of the environment setting, how to run each method, etc. We also provide our additional instructions in the following section, which can make the running easier.)
 * Step 3.
 Generate the predicted results via the trained model and save the results file.
 * Step 4.
 Use the evaluation scripts to get the performance results.